django-cms/django-cms/docs/contributing/development.rst

 Development of django CMS
 #########################

-django CMS is developed by a community of developers form across the world, with a wide range and levels of skills and expertise.
-Everyone's contribution, however small, is welcomed.
+django CMS is developed by a community of developers from across the world, with a wide range and levels of skills and expertise.
+Every contribution, however small, is valued.

 As an open source project, anyone is welcome to contribute in whatever form they are able, which can include taking part in dicussions, filing bug reports,